Boot41/shashank-projectautomator/deliverables/Readme.md

 # Project Automator 🚀

 A powerful automation tool that streamlines project setup and management for developers.
-Project Automator provides a unified CLI interface to handle project initialization, GitHub repository management, CI/CD pipeline setup, and Jira integration.
+Project Automator provides a unified CLI interface to handle project initialization, GitHub repository management and Jira integration.

 ## ✨ Features